What is dual-write?

 - Dual-write supports both online mode and offline mode.
 Microsoft is the only company that offers support for online and offline modes.

-What does dual-write mean for users and architects of CRM products?
+What does dual-write mean for developers and architects of customer engagement apps?

-Common Data Service will have new concepts, such as company and party.
-These concepts will affect all apps that are built on Common Data Service, such as Dynamics 365 Sales, Dynamics 365 Marketing, Dynamics 365 Customer Service, and Dynamics 365 Field Service.
+When the dual-write AppSource package is installed, Dataverse will have new concepts such as company and party.
+These concepts help applications built on Dataverse, including Dynamics 365 Sales, Dynamics 365 Marketing, Dynamics 365 Customer Service, and Dynamics 365 Field Service, to interact seamlessly with Finance and Operations apps.

 Activities and notes are unified and expanded to support both C1s (users of the system) and C2s (customers of the system).

-- Date effectivity will support past, present, and future data in the same place.
+Date effectivity will be added to Dataverse.
+It will support past, present, and future data on the same table.

-For more information about upcoming changes, see Data in Common Data Service – phase 1 & 2.
+For more information about upcoming changes, see What's new or changed in dual-write.